 Umber Under Drawing Method

 This method is similar to the monochromatic method in that you use only one color.
 In this case, however, the color you use is an earth tone—a shade of brown.
-As shown in this landscape, the entire drawing is developed in browns.

 Tips for Using the Umber Under Drawing Method